 53. Travel document coordination.

-The authority shall liaise with a competent authority with regard to the issuance of travel documents in accordance with the specifications of International Civil Aviation Organisation Doc 9303.
+The authority shall liaise with a competent authority with regard to the issuance of all passports and other travel documents and ensure that they are machine readable travel documents in accordance with the specifications of International Civil Aviation Organisation Doc 9303.

 54. Inspection of travel documents.

-The authority shall ensure that—
+The authority shall ensure that aircraft operators—

 (a) aircraft operators conduct an evaluation of travel documents presented by passengers, in order to deter fraud and abuse; and

-(b) necessary precautions at the point of embarkation are carried out to ensure that persons are in possession of the documents prescribed by the competent authority and other relevant authorities of transit and destination for control purposes.
+(b) take necessary precautions at the point of embarkation are carried out to ensure that persons are in possession of the documents prescribed by the competent authority and other relevant authorities of transit and destination for control purposes.

-55. Entry procedures and responsibilities.
+55. Entry and departureprocedures and responsibilities.

 (1) The authority shall where applicable, liaise with a competent authority to ensure the seizure of—